What's in this guide

 Sign up for a platform with a free tier (like Ellty), upload your documents, organize them into sections (company overview, financials, legal, product), create a trackable link, and share it with your target audience.
 The whole setup can take under an hour if your documents are already prepared.
 Alternatively, you can structure a Google Drive folder as a basic data room, though you won't get any tracking.

 Costs range from $0 (free tiers) to $2,000+ per month for enterprise platforms.
-Most startup-relevant options fall between $50 and $350 per month.
-Watch out for per-user or per-page pricing models - those can escalate quickly.
+Most SMB-relevant options fall between $50 and $350 per month.
+Watch out for per-user or per-page pricing models, those can escalate quickly.
 Flat monthly plans are easier to budget for.

 A shared folder (Dropbox, Google Drive) stores and shares files.
 A data room adds access controls, viewer analytics, NDA gating, expiring links, watermarks, and audit logs.
 The key practical difference: with a data room, you know exactly who accessed your documents and when.
 With a shared folder, you have no idea.

 Ellty has data room features (on the Data Room and Data Room Plus plans) including NDA gating, dynamic watermarking, granular permissions, and audit logs.
 The free and Standard plans are more focused on document tracking and pitch deck analytics.
-Whether it counts as a "full VDR" depends on your use case - for most startup fundraising and early M&A conversations, the Data Room plan covers what you need.
+Whether it counts as a "full VDR" depends on your use case - for most serious conversations, the Data Room Plus plan covers what you need.

-You don't need to spend $800 a month on a data room to run a fundraise.
-For most early-stage founders, a free or low-cost platform with solid document tracking and secure sharing covers 80% of what you need.
+You don't need to spend $800 a month on a data room to run a simple deal.
+For most early-stage teams, a free or low-cost platform with solid document tracking and secure sharing covers 80% of what you need.

 Use Google Drive for early conversations.
 Upgrade to a purpose-built platform when you're in a formal process.
 Add a proper VDR with full audit logs and NDA gating when the stakes and deal size justify it.